 3. Remove vague, weak, or overused words

-Generic terms like “motivated,” “experienced,” “detail-oriented,” “passionate,” and “hard-working” say little.
-Filler phrases—“kinda,” “maybe,” “trying to,” “helping with”—create uncertainty.
-Replace them with precise, active language:
+Generic descriptors dilute credibility.
+Words like “motivated,” “experienced,” “detail-oriented,” “passionate,” and “hard-working” reveal little.
+Filler terms—“kinda,” “maybe,” “trying to,” “helping with”—make value uncertain.

 – “I specialize in…”